cartesi/docs/cartesi-rollups/build-dapps/create-dapp.md

 tags: [build, dapps ,developer]
 ---

 Once you learned how to [run a simple example](./run-dapp.md), it is now time to create one of your own.
-In order to do this, we will make use of the [DApp template](https://github.com/cartesi/rollups-examples/blob/main/custom-dapps/README.md) available in Cartesi's [rollups-examples](https://github.com/cartesi/rollups-examples) Github repository.
+In order to do this, we will make use of the existing DApps available in Cartesi's [rollups-examples](https://github.com/cartesi/rollups-examples) Github repository.
 Once again, make sure you have [installed all the necessary requirements](./requirements.md) before proceeding.

 ## Example DApp